-Listing ACDs for directories and files in directories an ACD assigned to it and, if so, what it is.
+Listing ACDs for directories and files in directories

+Because ACDs supersede other security mechanisms, it is useful to be able to determine whether or not an HFS directory or file has an ACD assigned to it and, if so, what it is.
 Any directories or files residing outside of traditional MPE groups are automatically assigned ACDs when they are created.
 You can list ACDs by using the LISTFILE command with the -2 (also called ACD) option.

 The following example shows how to list the ACD associated with the directory called letters.
 Notice that the user named JONES in the OFFICE account has RD (read directory entries) access to the letters directory.
 All other users on the system have both RD and TD (traverse directory entries) access to letters.

-listfile /dir0/letters ,-2

-PATH=/dir0/

-ACD ENTRI ES - FILENAME

-JONES.OFFICE @.@ : RD : RD,TD letters/
+listfile /dir0/letters,-2 PATH=/dir0/ ----- FILENAME JONES.OFFICE : RD letters/ 0.0 : RD,TD listfile /OFFICE/GRP,ACD PATH=/OFFICE/ ----- FILENAME 0.0 : RACD GRP/